TheFlightSims/windowsserver-mgmttools/.wiki/PortProxyGUI.md

 ![alt text](images/pp3.png)

-Backing up and Restoring  rules are performed by exporting and importing `.db` files, which contain all the information about the connection and its port forwarding to.
+Backing up and Restoring  rules are performed by exporting and importing `.db` files, which contain all the information about the connection and port forwarding.

 ![alt text](images/ppg4.png)